 EASI is a non-profit organization, committed to the belief that students and professionals with disabilities have the same right to access information technology as everyone else.

-Registration for the fee-based Webinar series is currently $225.00.
 EASI is pleased to host Webinar presenters from across the US as well as several other countries.
 As usual, some presenters are, themselves, adaptive technology users, and others are professionals supporting adaptive technology.
 Webinars use conference systems that facilitate hosting an accessible event.

 You will need working speakers so you can hear the presenter.
 The room has both text and voice chat.
 (A microphone is optional).
 A PC running Windows is the best operating system, but a Mac can access the system.
 Internet Explorer is the best browser, but others should also work.

 We strongly urge you, if this is your first EASI Webinar, to come early to the presentation to iron out unforeseen problems.
-(The conference room is normally locked, and it is usually opened 45-60 minutes before the event.
+(The conference room is normally locked, and it is usually opened 45-60 minutes before the event.)

 This scholarship provides people who are unable to procure other financing, with registrations to either the fee-based Webinar series or to EASI online courses.
 While EASI relies on fees to support our work, nevertheless, we want to share these resources as broadly as possible.